tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK7.md

 ## Task 3: Modifying the Memory

-The final two tasks involve using the format-string vulnerability to alter the value of a variable named "target".
-To do that, we could reuse the payload we used in the last section with a few modifications:
+The final two tasks involved using the format-string vulnerability to alter the value of a variable named "target".
+To do that, we reused the payload we used in the last section with a few modifications:

 * Replace the address of the secret message with the address of "target".
 * Replace the last format specifier, `%s`, with `%n`.